agentsystems/agent-template/README.md

 # Agent Template

+A minimal, batteries-included starter for building containerised AI agents that plug into the [Agent Systems](https://github.com/agentsystems) platform.

+*   Built on FastAPI + LangChain
+*   Comes with a Dockerfile and a `build_and_release.sh` wrapper
+*   No version tags or Docker image are published here – **this repo is a template**, not a distributable agent

 The **Agent Template** is a minimal, batteries-included starter repo for building container-ised AI agents that plug into the [Agent Control Plane](https://github.com/agentsystems/agent-control-plane).

 This repo is intended to be used via GitHub’s **“Use this template”** button or the `gh repo create` CLI.
 It can also be cloned directly for experiments.